 To lots of kids, lighting up a room is a cinch.
 You flip a switch!
 And if that doesn’t work, you can always grab a flashlight, right?

 Of course, for our colonial ancestors it was not so easy.
 Light, for example, was a very big deal!
 In the American colonies, kids were expected to help their parents collect and melt wax (from bee hives!), and then use it to make candles.
 Because candle molds were often expensive and hard to find, families commonly made “dipped” candles as a cheaper alternative.
 For these colonial Americans, this was important work.
-Try making these dipped candles with your child and help bring history alive!
+Try making these hand-dipped candles with your child and help bring history to life!

 What You Need: